Grocery Application Research

 • Shared grocery list functionality

-• Smart organization of frequently purchased items
+• Smart grouping of frequently purchased items

-• Quick access to recipes and coupon integration
+• Recipe-based list creation and coupon integration

 Ideation & Concept Development